Skip to main content

 If you need to verify session tokens frequently, it's recommended to cache the JSON Web Key for your instance in order to avoid making too many requests to the Clerk Backend API.

-The following example includes the same code as above, with the addition of demonstrating a possible way to store your JSON Web Key.
+The following example uses the same manual verification flow as above, with the addition of demonstrating a possible way to cache and store your JSON Web Key to avoid repeated requests to Clerk.
 The example is meant to serve as a guide; implementation may vary depending on your needs.

 main.go